shifterbit/fraymakers-api-docs/docs/hscript/PseudoClasses.md

 ---
-title: Psuedo Classes
+title: Pseudo Classes
 ---

 # NOTE: THIS PROBABLY ISN'T ROLLBACK SAFE
 # Walkthrough

-Haxescript does not officially support the definition of classes, however, this doesnt mean you can't implement them yourself, which is what you'll be learning how to do here.
+Haxescript does not officially support the definition of classes, however, this doesn't mean you can't implement them yourself, which is what you'll be learning how to do here.

-Here's a documented example on how to make a Psuedo Class
+Here's a documented example on how to make a Pseudo Class

 ## Minimal Example
 ```haxe